 Upon expiration or termination of an exploration licence, the title holder is also required to lodge a comprehensive report containing full particulars of all exploration activities, including expenditure, carried out by the licence holder during the currency of the licence.
 The report should also include results of such exploration activities and conclusions reached regarding the potential of the coal resource in the licence area.

 In addition, an assessment of the adequacy of exploration programs is undertaken prior to the grant of a mining lease.
-The Department must be satisfied that the amount of exploration is sufficient to prepare a conceptual mine plan.
-This ensures that the Department can support a development proposal that maximises the resource recovery of the area.
+The Division of Resources and Energy must be satisfied that the amount of exploration is sufficient to prepare a conceptual mine plan.
+This ensures that the Division can support a development proposal that maximises the resource recovery of the area.

 EROL is an online report preparation and lodgement facility for title holders, operators or agents.
 Users need to register for an account online at the EROL login page.